 “I can do all things through Christ who strengthens me.”

-In verse 12 Paul gives various eventualities that he might face.
+In verse 12, Paul gives various eventualities that he might face.
 No adversity can daunt him: “I can be rich or poor.
 I can be free or in prison.
 No matter what may come my way, I am content.”
-Neither defeat or despair defeat him due to his financial difficulty.
+Neither defeat nor despair defeats him due to his financial difficulty.
 Although he is in jail, he is not discouraged.
 Although he is destitute, he is not down.
 Paul did not accomplish this through some super strength found in himself.
 He is utterly triumphant in the Lord.
 This was no idle boast.

 This does not make Paul a super-man.
 Paul was no independent person who did not need God.
 He did not make his mark on life by operation bootstraps.
 He rejected Stoic inner fortitude that took life with indifference.
 His disavowal of dependence on material things brings him to this popular verse.